ros-navigation/docs.nav2.org/configuration/packages/configuring-vector-object-server.rst

 Vector Object Server
 ####################

-Vector Object server - is a node that puts vector objects (such as polygons and circles) on OccupancyGrid raster map.
+The Vector Object Server implements a server that puts vector objects (such as polygons and circles) on OccupancyGrid raster map.
 The output raster map is being published by Vector Object server, and it could be used anywhere in the Nav2 stack or outside it.

-The main application of Vector Object server - is to combine output raster maps with existing costmaps of environment, targeting for robot navigation purposes (for example for dynamic obstacles simulation/highlighting, sensors noise removal, black-out areas on maps, synthetic testing purposes, and much more).
+The main application of Vector Object server is to combine output raster maps with existing costmaps of environment, targeting for robot navigation purposes (for example for dynamic obstacles simulation/highlighting, sensors noise removal, black-out areas on maps, synthetic testing purposes, and much more).
-Typical set-up model for this - is Nav2 stack with enabled Costmap Filters in it, which is operating along with Vector Object server producing vectorized OccupancyGrid maps as an input mask for Costmap Filters:
+A typical setup model for this is a Nav2 stack with Costmap Filters enabled, running in conjunction with a Vector Object server, which produces vectorised OccupancyGrid maps as input masks for the Costmap Filters:

 .. image:: images/vector_object_server/vo_design.png
     :width: 1000px
     :align: center

-These vector shapes could be added by using input ROS-parameters as well as being handled by the following service calls: ``AddShapes.srv`` which adds new or modifies existing shapes, ``RemoveShapes.srv`` that removes any or all shapes from map and ``GetShapes.srv`` which reports back all shapes on map.
+These vector shapes could be added by using ROS input parameters as well as being handled by the following service calls: ``AddShapes.srv`` which adds new shapes or modifies existing ones, ``RemoveShapes.srv`` which removes any or all shapes from the map ``GetShapes.srv`` which returns all shapes on the map.

-Each vector shape is being handled by its UUID which is of ``unique_identifier_msgs/UUID`` type.
-Final developer could choose whether to specify it manually for a new shape, or it will be generated automatically by the Vector Object server.
-The UUID can be always obtained by making a ``GetShapes.srv`` request and getting the response with all shapes' UUID-s and their properties.
+Each vector shape is being handled by its UUID, which is of ``unique_identifier_msgs/UUID`` type.
+Final developer could choose whether to specify it manually for a new shape, or have it generated automatically by the Vector Object server.
+The UUID can always be obtained by making a ``GetShapes.srv`` request and getting the response with all shapes' UUIDs and their properties.

-During its work, Vector Object server puts shapes on map.
-Each vector object has its own value in the range from ``{-1}, [0..100]`` that is meeting OccupancyGrid values.
-Vector objects could be overlapped with each other by using one of the global overlapping rules: sequential overlay in the same order as vector objects have been arrived to server, or taking the maximum / minimum value from all vector objects and the map background (if it is known).
+During its work, Vector Object server places shapes on the map.
+Each vector object has its own value in the range from ``{-1}, [0..100]``, which matches the OccupancyGrid values.
+Vector objects can be overlapped with each other by using one of the global overlapping rules: sequential overlapping in the same order as vector objects arrived on the server, or taking the maximum / minimum value from all vector objects and the map background (if it is known).

-This page describes all configuration parameters of the Vector Object server.
-For more information how to navigate with your own Vector Object server, please refer to the :ref:`navigation2_with_vector_objects` tutorial.
+This page describes all the configuration parameters of the Vector Object server.
+For more information on how to navigate with your own Vector Object server, please refer to the :ref:`navigation2_with_vector_objects` tutorial.

 Features
 ********

-- The following vector shapes are currently supported to be put on map:
+- The following vector shapes are currently supported for placing on a map:

   - Polygons
   - Circles

-- Polygons could be filled with any value or drawn as polygonal chain, if it is not supposed to be a closed shape:
+- Polygons can be filled with any value or drawn as a polygonal chain, if it is not supposed to be a closed shape:

 .. image:: images/vector_object_server/polygon_closed.png
     :width: 400px
     :height: 200px
     :align: center

-- Circles could be filled with some value or drawn without any fill (only circle border being put on map):
+- Circles can be filled with any value or drawn without any fill (only the circle boundary is placed on the map):

 .. image:: images/vector_object_server/circle_fill.png
     :width: 400px